Dresovense/orange3-textable/docs/doc/widgets/recode.rst

 expression. [#]_

 On :ref:`figure 2 <recode_fig2>` above, we can see that three substitutions have been specified.
-(CHECK BASED ON IMAGE!!)
 The first deletes XML/HTML tags (it replaces them with the empty string).
 The second replaces occurrences of British English forms (*behaviour*, *colour*, and *neighbour*, possibly capitalized, since the *Ignore case* option is selected) with their American English variants